 Information on getting to Stanford University using public transportation is available on the Stanford Bay Area Transit website.

-Visitor pay-by-space parking is available:
+Limited visitor pay-by-space parking is available at:

 There are designated blue disability-access parking spaces available in front of the museum.

 During Stanford University holidays, parking enforcement is suspended in all “C” parking lots, all visitor/meter spaces, and in most “A” lots, with the exception of parking facilities serving the hospital and School of Medicine.
 Parking is free along Lomita Drive and in the ‘C’ and ‘A’ lots off Museum Way.
 Parking in Roth Way Garage (Campus Dr. and Roth Way) is $2.50 per hour.